SerMeliodas/wallheaven-downloader/README.md

 # Wallheaven.cc download python script
 This script is writen by using wallheaven.cc API v1.

+## Instalation

-## Dependencies
+### Dependencies

 Python 3.8 or higher.

-Before using this scripr please install python labrarys by command:
+Before using this script please install python libraries by command:

 ```
 pip install -r req.txt